 To date, there has been little scholarship examining the complex dual realities in world heritage historical cities within settler societies.
 This study will therefore contribute to existing knowledge and scholarship by bridging gaps in the literature on contested spaces, in particular on the social-political aspects of spatial planning and development policies within settler societies, and on contested cultural heritage production.
 Through the case studies, the proposed study will contribute to broader questions concerning these phenomena, and to more specific problems relating to the cities examined.

-Finally, the research is also significant for its potential contribution to useful knowledge and its practical impact on assessing the activities of spatial and development planning authorities at a national level.
-It will examine the role of UNESCO's World Cultural Heritage Committee as a transnational agency as well as the national cultural heritage bodies at inner Settler societies countries deeply divided along ethnonational lines The study will also examine the rights, impact and roles of local residents in planning for the future of their city.
+Finally, the research is also significant for its potential contribution to useful knowledge and its practical impact on assessing the activities of spatial and development planning authorities as well as national cultural heritage bodies at a national level.
+Whereas at the transnational leval it will examine the role of UNESCO's World Cultural Heritage Committee as a transnational agency, , The study will also examine the rights, impact and roles of local residents in planning for the future of their city.

 Literature Review

-is the territorial-spatial control system, i.e., land policy and planning and development policy (Yiftachel & Ganem 2004, 765-766).
+The territorial-spatial control system, i.e. land policy and planning and development policy, is one of the central stones settler societies are based on (Yiftachel & Ganem 2004, 765-766).
 While such policies are couched in the discourse of modernity, progress and democracy, the reality is that of dispossession and exclusion (ibid.).
 At an urban level, planning, land and development policies--despite their presentation as technocratic or neutral, professional and rational—are convenient tools by which dominant ethnic and social groups work to maintain their dominance within the city (Yiftachel & Yacobi 2003, 680).

-Control over land is often combined with an urgent need to memorize and nurture official historical narratives that lend legitimacy to the regime's claims of its right to exist. ultural heritage, including collective national memory, granted considerable importance by the state, and also by urban authorities.
+Control over land is often combined with an urgent need to nurture official historical narratives that lend legitimacy to the regime's claims of its right to exist.
+Official cultural heritage, as embodying the collective national memory, is granted considerable importance by the state, and also by urban authorities.
 Multi-ethnic countries face particular challenges in determining and managing their cultural heritage (Silverman 2011, 25).
 There is an inherent assumption among state archaeologists and legislators that the past is a national asset whose interests precede the particular rights of groups that are generally called ethnic groups (ibid, 29).
 Conservation itself can be a means of suppressing the cultural identity of certain groups through constant public and formal rhetoric about cultural continuity, authentic heritage and the characterisation of the poor as "traditional" and "living in the past" e.g. China's proclamation of Tibet as a world heritage site (ibid).

 In settler societies, similar questions arise about the relationships between space and memory, in particular with regard to erasing the "native" presence and creating a new historical consciousness.
-Critics of settler, and in particular colonial, societies have condemned them as "predators" or "plunderers" since they have sought to erase "indigenous" memories, or at least to portray them as inferior in order to justify an occupation, takeover or settlement by foreigners (Harrison & Hughes, 2009, 269).
+Critics of settler, and in particular colonial, societies have condemned them as "predators" or "plunderers" since they seek to erase "indigenous" memories, or at least to portray them as inferior in order to justify an occupation, takeover or settlement by foreigners (Harrison & Hughes, 2009, 269).
 Modernisation and capitalism can be related to colonial and national projects where the sense of cultural superiority of settler groups over indigenous groups serves as an ideological justification for planning and forgetting in space (Fenster & Yaacobi 2011,13).

 Methodology